 TECHNICIAN: Absolutely.
 Diabetics should be extra cautious when getting a pedicure.
 The feet can be slow to heal which increases your chances of developing an infection or ulcers.
 This means your deep heel cracks are more than just unsightly; these cracks can be a portal for germs to enter the skin and cause infection.
 Diabetics also often suffer from frail skin that can be injured easily.
 It’s important to seek a pedicure professional, who is knowledgeable about the condition and can service your feet appropriately.

 CLIENT: Wow.
 I had no idea there’s a real health risk associated with neglecting my feet.
 I was just worried about how they look.
 So, what can I do about it?
 Should I be soaking my feet at night or something?

-TECHNICIAN: I know soaking seems like a good idea, but actually it’s not.
-Diabetics should be careful not to soak the feet for too long or in too hot water.
+TECHNICIAN: I know soaking seems like a good idea, but it’s not.
+Diabetics should be careful not to soak the feet for too long or into hot water.
 Soaking can swell and open up small cracks in the skin making feet even more susceptible to infection.